JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 **Q2.10：**Why does ROP code of RK3399 run on RV1126 without corresponding results?

 **A2.10：**Although RGA on both RK3399 and RV1126 is RGA2-ENHANCE, their sub versions are different, and ROP function has been cut out of RV1126.
-For detailed function support information, see RGA_API_Instruction_EN or call **querystring(RGA_FEATURE);** to query support  functions.
+For detailed function support information, see Rockchip_Developer_Guide_RGA_EN or call **querystring(RGA_FEATURE);** to query support  functions.